bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 :--- |
-https://…./$FindCandidates | Searching for Patients that match the search criteria https://…./$GetDemographics | Searching for a single Patient https://…./$GetDemographics.withEligibility | Searching for a single Patient and asking the Client Registry to also return the British Columnbia medical insurance eligibility for this Patient
+https://…./$FindCandidates | Searching for Patients that match the search criteria https://…./$GetDemographics | Searching for a single Patient https://…./$GetDemographics.withEligibility | Searching for a single Patient and asking the Client Registry to also return the British Columbia medical insurance eligibility for this Patient

 Find Candidates may return zero or more candidates, while Get Demographics is designed to return zero or a single matching Patient.
 These searches are expected to provide the required information to confirm a person's identify.